PeterCamilleri/CX16/quirks/memory.md

 That's just 31.4 ns to figure out which chip we want to access and get that data to the processor.
 Now while SRAM chips are available down to as little as 10 ns access times, Flash Memory chips seem to be, on the whole, slower.
+I checked with my favored supplier, DigiKey.
+In the through-hole format compatible with a socket, the fastest available device is only 70 ns.
+This is far too slow for 14 MHz and "tight" even at 8 Mhz.
+Let's see 8 MHz at 5
+volts:

+   tACC = 125 - (30 + 10) ns
+        = 85 ns

+This leaves only 15 ns of lee-way for decode logic timing, capacitive loading, and margin of safety.
+Pretty slim even a this lower speed.

+p.s.
+I have no affiliation in any way, shape or form with DigiKey.